ErikPeter2000/CMS_MentorProj/README.md

 # CMS_MentorProj
-CMS student's mentored project on Mathematics and Weather with Charles.
+Mentored project on Mathematics and Weather with Charles, by Cambridge Maths School students.
+Students: Erik, Jasper, Rosie, Ernie.